Henrik-Nordlund/IT-Infrastructure-Projects/Lab 1 – Microsoft Entra ID Corporate Identity Structure/README.md

 ## Lessons Learned
 This lab showed how different Microsoft Entra components can be used to structure and administer identities in a tenant.
 Security groups, Microsoft 365 groups, and Administrative Units serve different administrative purposes and can be combined as part of an overall identity structure.

 Another observation was the difference between group ownership and membership.
-A user can be assigned as a group owner without being a member of the group, which is relevant when separating administration from access.
+A user can be assigned as a group owner without being a member of the group, which is important when separating administration from access.

 Automation with PowerShell can considerably simplify assigning attributes to users among other tasks when there are many users.